February 09, 2018

 - For individuals, the standard deduction is $12,550.

 The earned income credit goes up in 2020, as well.
 A married couple filing jointly who claim three children as dependents could be eligible for a tax credit of as much as $6,660, depending on their total income.

 When you file for the earned income tax credit, the federal government may delay your refund by a few weeks.
 If this is your first time filing for the credit, the delay may come by surprise, so be sure to budget accordingly.

-With these tax brackets in mind, it’s important to take a close look at your withholdings on your first few paychecks in 2019.
-While you probably don’t want to face a tax bill when you file in 2020, you also don’t need to voluntarily reduce your income by loaning the government money throughout the year.
+With these tax brackets in mind, it’s important to take a close look at your withholdings on your first few paychecks in 2020.
+While you probably don’t want to face a tax bill when you file, you also don’t need to voluntarily reduce your income by loaning the government money throughout the year.

 How to change the amount of money held from your paycheck

 Adjust your withholding if necessary by filing a new W-2 form with your company’s human resources department.

 - To increase the amount of money held from your paycheck, reduce your exemptions.

 - To decrease the amount of money held from your paycheck, increase your exemptions.

 Changes should take effect with your next paycheck but verify the timing with the person who handles payroll for your employer.